Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ## Replace tokens

 Replace tokens is a DevOps extension that can be installed into your DevOps Organisation from the Azure DevOps [marketplace](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens), simply put it is an Azure Pipelines extension that replace tokens in files with variable values.
-Today we will look at how we can use this Devops extension working with a terraform HCL code base, to dynamically deploy terraform environments.
+Today we will look at how we can use this Devops extension working with a terraform HCL code base, to dynamically deploy infrastructure based on environments defined as variables using terraform.

 ## Installing Replace Tokens